Category:

 Sex-Positive Work and Activism

-In 2016, Nina appeared in the award-winning documentary "Sticky: A Self Love Story."
-She attended the Las Vegas premiere of the documentary at the Erotic Heritage Museum and sat on a Q&A panel with fellow adult film actress Ginger Lynn and the writer / producer / director of the film Nicholas Tana.
-In the film, Hartley gives a testimony on her sex-positive views on self-love with regards to sexual education.
+In 2016, Nina appeared in the award-winning documentary "Sticky: A (Self) Love Story."
+She attended the Las Vegas premiere of the documentary at the Erotic Heritage Museum and sat on a Q&A panel with fellow adult film actress Ginger Lynn and the writer / producer / director of the film, Nicholas Tana.
+In the film, Hartley gives testimony on her sex-positive views on self-love with regard to sexual education.

 (Photo by Gabe Ginsberg/FilmMagic)